ChuuniMage/krzysztophor/argUtils.md

 }
 ```

 In the previous post, we had the `memberHasRolesFromArgs` function extracted from the message event.
+This function, used for the `howmanyare` and `whois` bot Commands, which both take in an arbitrary amount of roles from arguments, and checks if a member has all of those roles, works in the following way:
+- Takes a Discord member as an argument
+- The length of the global `args` variable array defines the amount of roles expected to be found on the member in `fullRolesCount`, and initialises a running counter `hasRolesCount` to match against this expected amount.
+- A `for` loop is defined to iterate over every role in `args`, and increment the counter for every role of those that is found on the user.
+- Finally, function returns a boolean: true if the user has all of the roles given to the function, false otherwise.

 ```typescript
   let memberHasRolesFromArgs = (